 Robotics is an exciting field that combines the realms of science, technology, engineering, and mathematics (STEM).
 Learning coding and programming in the context of robotics can be a captivating and hands‑on way for beginners to dive into these subjects.
 Whether you are a student, a parent, or an educator, this article will introduce you to ten essential robotics training programs that are specifically designed for beginners to learn coding and programming.

-LEGO Mindstorms is a popular choice for beginners due to its user-friendly interface and intuitive building blocks.
-With LEGO Mindstorms, you can build and program robots using a combination of LEGO bricks, motors, and sensors.
+LEGO Mindstorms is a popular choice for beginners due to its user‑friendly interface and intuitive building blocks.
+With the kit you can build and program robots using a combination of LEGO bricks, motors, and sensors.
 The accompanying software offers a visual programming environment that makes coding accessible to learners of all ages.

 Reading more:

-Arduino is an open-source platform that combines hardware and software, making it ideal for beginners to learn coding and programming.
+Arduino is an open‑source platform that combines hardware and software, making it ideal for beginners to learn coding and programming.
 Arduino boards can be connected to various sensors and actuators, allowing users to build their own robots and control them through programming.
-Arduino offers a vast community and extensive documentation for support.
+The community and extensive documentation provide strong support.

-Raspberry Pi is a credit card-sized computer that enables beginners to create their own robots and projects.
-With its powerful processing capabilities, Raspberry Pi can handle complex coding tasks.
-It supports multiple programming languages and offers a range of robotics-related resources and tutorials to help beginners get started.
+Raspberry Pi is a credit‑card‑sized computer that enables beginners to create their own robots and projects.
+With its powerful processing capabilities, the Pi can handle complex coding tasks.
+It supports multiple programming languages and offers a range of robotics‑related resources and tutorials to help beginners get started.

-mBot is a beginner-friendly educational robot kit that introduces coding and programming concepts through a block-based programming language called mBlock.
-With mBot, users can build robots and learn to program them to perform various tasks.
-It also provides an entry point for transitioning to text-based programming languages.
+mBot is a beginner‑friendly educational robot kit that introduces coding and programming concepts through a block‑based language called mBlock.
+Users can build robots and learn to program them to perform various tasks, providing an entry point for transitioning to text‑based programming languages.

 Reading more:

 Sphero offers programmable robotic balls that provide an engaging platform for beginners to learn coding and programming.
 Using Sphero's intuitive app, users can control the robot's movements and behavior.
-The app supports a block-based programming interface that gradually introduces coding concepts to beginners.
+The app supports a block‑based programming interface that gradually introduces coding concepts.

 Cubetto is a hands‑on programming toy specifically designed for early learners.
 It consists of a friendly wooden robot and a physical programming board.
 By placing coding blocks on the board, beginners can program Cubetto to navigate a physical map, introducing the basics of coding logic and sequences in a tangible way.

 CoderZ is an online platform that offers virtual robotics training programs for beginners.
-Through its browser-based interface, beginners can learn programming using a block-based coding language similar to Scratch.
-CoderZ provides ready-to-use robot simulations and engaging challenges to develop coding skills.
+Through its browser‑based interface, learners can use a block‑based coding language similar to Scratch.
+CoderZ provides ready‑to‑use robot simulations and engaging challenges to develop coding skills.

 The Robotics Academy, created by Carnegie Mellon University, provides comprehensive robotics training programs for beginners.
-Their curriculum covers various robotics platforms such as LEGO Mindstorms, VEX Robotics, and more.
-They offer online courses, certifications, and educational resources tailored to different age groups and skill levels.
+Its curriculum covers various platforms such as LEGO Mindstorms, VEX Robotics, and more.
+The Academy offers online courses, certifications, and educational resources tailored to different age groups and skill levels.

 Reading more: